websanco/liferay-learn/docs/dxp/latest/en/building-applications/remote-apps/creating-a-liferay-remote-app.md

 yarn build
 ```

-This command creates an optimized production build for the application, which includes the `.js` and `.css` files necessary for running the application.
+This command creates an optimized production build, which includes the `.js` and `.css` files necessary for running the application.

-Before proceeding, confirm the code is compiled successfully and take note of the application's `.js` and `.css` files.
+Before proceeding, confirm the code has compiled successfully and take note of the application's `.js` and `.css` files.

 ```bash
 Creating an optimized production build...